 - This movie interests (verb) me.
 The movie is interesting (adjective).
 I am interested (adjective).

 These adjectives are called participial adjectives.
 They are made by the participle of a verb.
 For regular verbs, participles end in ~ing (boring, the present participle) or ~ed (bored, the past participle).

-Students often have a difficulty choosing the correct adjective in a sentences.
+Students often have difficulty choosing the correct adjective in a sentence.
 This lesson will explain how to use them correctly.